CarletonComputerScienceSociety/advent-of-code/readme.md

 # Contribute Solution

-If you'd like to contribute a solution, create folder under the corresponding day named after your <b>Github Username</b> containing your solution in your language of choice!
+If you'd like to contribute a solution, create a folder under the corresponding day named after your <b>Github Username</b> containing your solution in your language of choice!

 ### Example